top of page

 No childcare = no workforce.

-If parents can’t secure childcare, they can’t enroll in training, complete apprenticeships, or keep jobs—no matter how many programs exist on paper.
+If parents cannot secure childcare, they cannot enroll in training, complete apprenticeships, or keep jobs—no matter how many programs exist on paper.
 ECE must be written into workforce plans, not just assumed in the background.

 As systems are modernized, DOL, ED, and states should be asking: